Symbolic Abstractions of Networked Control Systems: Models of Networked Control Systems

-A symbolic controller is a finite system that take the observed states $x_k\in\R^n$ as inputs and produces as outputs the actions $u_k\in\mathsf{U}$ that need to be fed into the system $\Sigma$ in order to satisfy some complex logical specifications.
-We refer the interested readers to \cite{paulo} to consult the formal definition of symbolic controllers.
-Although for some LTL specifications such as safety or reachability it may be sufficient to consider only static controllers (i.e. without memory) \cite{girard4}, we do not limit our work by this assumption.
-The approach in what follows is indeed applicable to general LTL specifications, which require dynamic controllers (i.e. the controller has a memory) \cite{katoen08}.
-Due to the presence of a ZOH, from now on we assume that the set $\mathcal{U}$ contains only curves that are constant over intervals of length $\tau\in\R^+$ and take values in $\mathsf{U}$, i.e.: \begin{small}
+A symbolic controller is a finite system that takes the observed states $x_k\in\R^n$ as inputs and produces as outputs the actions $u_k\in\mathsf{U}$ that need to be fed into the system $\Sigma$ in order to satisfy a given complex logical specification.
+We refer the interested readers to \cite{paulo} for the formal definition of symbolic controllers.
+Although for some LTL specifications (e.g. certain safety or reachability problems) it may be sufficient to consider only static controllers (i.e. without memory) \cite{girard4}, we do not limit our work by such an assumption and the proposed approach in this paper is indeed applicable to general LTL specifications \cite{katoen08}.
+Due to the presence of a ZOH, from now on we assume that the set $\mathcal{U}$ contains only curves that are constant over intervals of length $\tau\in\R^+$ and take values in $\mathsf{U}$, i.e.: